web-ridge/gqlgen-sqlboiler/README.md

-This program generates code like this between your generated gqlgen program and sqlboiler.
+This program generates code like this between your generated gqlgen program and sqlboiler with support for relay (unique id's etc).
 This in work in progress and we are working on automatically generating the basis Mutations like create, update, delete working based on your graphql scheme and your database models.

 To make this program a success very tight coupling between your database and graphql scheme is needed at the moment.
 The advantage of this program is the most when you have a database already designed.

 Generate database structs with: https://github.com/volatiletech/sqlboiler
 Generate GrapQL scheme with (??): https://github.com/rexxars/sql-to-graphql (seeking a better alternative)

 Generate GrapQL API with: https://github.com/99designs/gqlgen
 Generate converts between gqlgen-sqlboiler with this program

 DONE: generate converts between sqlboiler structs and graphql (with relations included)
 DONE: generate converts between input models and sqlboiler
 WIP: Fetch sqlboiler preloads from graphql context
 TODO: generate CRUD resolvers based on mutations in graphql scheme

 ## Case

 You have a personal project with a very big database and a 'Laravel API'.
 I want to be able to generate a new Golang GraphQL API for this project in no time.

 ## Example result of this plugin

 ```golang